Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 ![sp_owner](../../images/sp_owner.png)

-## Update Function App Settings
+## Update function app settings

 One way you can store connection strings and secrets used by your function app and bindings is as application settings.
 This makes credentials available to both your function code and bindings.

 App settings and connection strings are stored encrypted in Azure.
 They are decrypted only before being injected into your app's process memory when the app starts.
 The encryption keys are rotated regularly (see https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts#application-settings).

-When you develop a Function app locally, you must maintain local copies of these values in the _local.settings.json_ project file (see https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash#local-settings-file).
+When you develop a function app locally, you must maintain local copies of these values in the _local.settings.json_ project file (see https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash#local-settings-file).

-You can use either the portal or the azure cli to update Function app settings.
+You can use either the portal or the azure cli to update function app settings.

 ### Using Azure portal

-In order to edit your Function app settings, go to the _Configuration_ blade of your Function app in the portal and then to _Application Settings_ (see https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#get-started-in-the-azure-portal).
+In order to edit your function app settings, go to the _Configuration_ blade of your function app in the portal and then to _Application Settings_ (see https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#get-started-in-the-azure-portal).
 You will see some values there by default, such as the *APPINSIGHTS_INSTRUMENTATIONKEY*.

 To edit, click on _Advanced Edit_ and this will allow you to edit them as a JSON file.
 Alternatively click on _New Application Setting_ which will allow you to add one by one.